ryanAllMad/ryanAllMad/README.md

 ### Hi there 👋
 I'm Ryan and I love to code, I love to solve problems, and I love sci fi!
 Thanks for taking the time to learn a bit about me.

-### 🔭 I’m currently working on
+### 🔭 Recent Projects of note:
+* [Figma Design to NextJS App](#) starting with a mood board from design to deploying a next app on vercel.
+This app is a mock up for a made up speakeasy.
+* [React Native App](#) an app utilizing Google's Civic Information and Congress' API's to search for your Congressional Representatives.
-[My current WIP](https://github.com/ryanAllMad/a11y-react) is a Jest Test suite built with [Deque Cauldron](https://cauldron.dequelabs.com/), that tests Patterns for their accessibility based on WAI-ARIA Authoring practices guidelines.
-Also working on [Job Application Helper](https://github.com/ryanAllMad/js-job-helper) made with Node, Express, MongoDB, and Mongoose, using REST, React Server components, React Hook Form and Material UI.
-Also working on my [React SSR, Node, Azure, CircleCI Portfolio](https://github.com/ryanAllMad/ryan-all-mad-portfolio).
+* [Jest Test suite & CI Pipeline](https://github.com/ryanAllMad/a11y-react) built with [Deque Cauldron](https://cauldron.dequelabs.com/), that tests Patterns for their accessibility based on WAI-ARIA Authoring practices guidelines.
+* [MERN (MongoDB, Express, React, Node)](https://github.com/ryanAllMad/js-job-helper) The Job Application  Resume Builder app is an open source project that lets you tailor your resume's more quickly.
+It utilizes Vite, React Hook Form, Google Docs API, and Material UI.
+* [React SSR, Node, Azure, & CircleCI](https://github.com/ryanAllMad/ryan-all-mad-portfolio) This is my portfolio app.

 ### 🌱 I’m currently learning
+* Figma UX Design
+* React Native
 * GraphQL
-* Docker & Kubernetes
-* Linux Command Line

 ### 👯 I’m looking to collaborate on
 Solutions that help people perform necessary tasks, enrich their lives, or secure their futures.